 Severus blinked in confusion, wondering why on Earth the ex-Gryffindor would prefer difficult, ornery him to 'the cat'.
 Potter caught his puzzled expression and laughed self-deprecatingly.

 “You've got no idea of what I'm talking about, do you?”
 He questioned, Accioing one of the small, homemade ornaments that cluttered the shelf above the fireplace and shoving it in his face.

 Severus stared at the most unsightly 'craft' he'd ever beheld with horrified bewilderment.
 It was—himself.
-Or as close an approximation as one could possibly achieve with a head made from a magically preserved, shrunken, radish.
-Hair he couldn't even guess the true nature of.
-And a body of interconnected thin wires that sported a Superman suit, tiny red cape and all.
+Or as close an approximation as one could possibly achieve with a head made from a magically preserved, shrunken, radish; hair Severus couldn't even guess the true nature of; and a body of interconnected thin wires that sported a Superman suit, tiny red cape and all.

 'WTF?'
 He thought, beyond perplexed, and his confusion must have shown even in mewl form because Potter laughed sheepishly and explained.

 “I was talking about him, kitty.
 Well not him, exactly.
 This is Dean and Luna's crazy idea of a joke, you know?
 The professor will probably die of embarrassment if he had to dress like this.
 He's… yeah.”